 Catches of HMS management unit species in west coast fisheries

-Table 4 compares estimates of stockwide and U.S. West Coast catch of HMS management unit species.
-This information can inform considerations of the “relative impact of U.S. fishing vessels on the stock” when the Council considers responses to a notification that a stock is subject to overfishing or overfished “due to excessive international fishing pressure.”
+Except for North Pacific albacore, Pacific bluefin tuna, and swordfish, West Coast fisheries catch of HMS FMP management unit species has comprised less than one percent of stockwide catch.
+Historically, West Coast albacore catch has been about one-fifth of the stockwide total.
+For Pacific bluefin tuna and swordfish it has been about 5% of stockwide catch.
+These catch fractions can inform considerations of the “relative impact of U.S. fishing vessels on the stock” when the Council considers responses to a notification that a stock is subject to overfishing or overfished “due to excessive international fishing pressure.”
 When notified by NMFS, Magnuson-Stevens Act section 304(i) requires the Council to develop recommendations for domestic regulations and international actions taking into account this relative impact.

 Current stock assessments for species managed under the HMS FMP